Coaching is unlocking a person’s potential to maximize their own performance. It is helping them to learn rather than teaching them.

 The Working Mechanics of Workplace Coaching

 Workplace coaching is only as effective as the coach doing the actual coaching.
 In other words, a life coach must be a good fit for the organization.
-They must not only understand how to coach, but must also understand the organization as a whole.
+They must not only know how to coach but must also understand the organization as a whole.
 Specifically, the culture and the dynamics of the organization.

-Given this, finding the right coach won’t be easy.
+Given this, finding the right coach isn’t an easy task.
 A life coach must for starters be a good fit.
 Moreover, they must have specific qualities and traits that help them excel in this role.
 Furthermore, their coaching approach must be conducive toward growth and development.